This section describes attributes and skills used in RIP system. A

 He can psyche himself to mad killing frenzy, and in combat

-fight with great ferocity and endurance, but must rest for a
+fight with great ferocity and endurance, ignoring most wounds

-sometimes freak from some very extraordinary situation and
+sometimes freak from some very extraordinary and stressful

 Skills are learned or natural abilities to do certain things.
 All